doomdavve/doomdavve.github.io/_posts/2015-06-04-audio-focus.markdown

 layout: post
 title:  "Audio focus"
 date:   2015-06-04 21:29:26
-categories: media audio android iod
+categories: media audio android ios
 ---

 Lately I've been looking into how Android and iOS handles the audio